Communications and Computing & Engineering Building

 This course explores the variety of skills required to communicate effectively through broadcasting.
 Students learn and practice on-air presentation techniques for effective delivery and interpretation.
 The course focuses on voice, voice control and the phrasing interpretation of copy and body language.
 Study focuses on performance techniques, creativity, writing and analytical skills needed to communicate effectively.
 Open to broadcast and print students.

-Prerequisites: Take JRN 106 or SPS 106; and JRN 263.
+Prerequisites: Take one from each group: JRN 106 or SPS 106 or FTM 110 and JRN 263 or SPCM 201.

 JRN 400.
 Special Topics in Journalism.3 Credits.